day8/re-frame/docs/EffectfulEvents.md

 Well, application state is stored in `app-db`, right?
 And it is a ratom.
 And after each event handler runs, it must be `reset!` to the newly returned value.
+Notice `reset!`.
 That, right there, is the "necessary side effecting".

 We get to live in our ascetic functional world because re-frame is looking after the "necessary side-effects" on `app-db`.